 So how do you approach this?
 The following are training, technical, policy and process related actions that must be carried out to address this problem:

 - Site owners must be trained on an ongoing basis – mandatory training must be performed yearly to enforce and ensure owners know their responsibilities and sign off on their compliance.

 - Sites must have visual markers – whether an open or closed site there must be visual markers that communicate the site type (open or closed).
 This is another tool for ensuring data and security compliance.
+For example:

 In addition, make sure this is documented in your control plan and can be reported on when auditors request information regarding your SharePoint environment and your compliance enforcement efforts.